Automotive-Technology-Day/Automotive-Technology-Day.github.io/index.md

 - Solutions to strengthen cybersecurity of SDVs including testing, validation and standardized frameworks

 ## Call for Submissions
-Submissions are open, please fill the form at the end of this page to submit your talk.
+Submissions are open, please fill the form below.

-Deadline for submissions: 3 Mar 2025
+- Deadline for submissions: 3 Mar 2025
-Acceptance notification:  14 Mar 2025
+- Acceptance notification:  14 Mar 2025
-Presentation sumbission: 28 Mar 2025
+- Presentation sumbission: 28 Mar 2025
-Final versions: 11 April 2025
+- Final versions: 11 April 2025
-Event date: 6 May 2025
+- Event date: 6 May 2025

 Submission may come from both academia and industry with one page abstract to define challenges on relevant topic(s).
 Abstract must include three major components:
 - Problem Statement within the selected topic(s)
 - Specific Use Cases targeted with the porposed solution/discussion
 - Potential KPIs and Assumptions for the solutions adoption
+## Submission Form
+{% include submissions.html %}

 ## Program Committee
 {% include feature_row id="organizers_row" %}

-## Submission
-{% include submissions.html %}

 Please get in touch with shashank.gaur(at)tttech-auto.com in case you have any further questions.